g3ar-v/dwp/README.md

 # DWP code

+**Note: The call to makepayment and reserveSeat calls are commented for unit testing**

-* Implementation of ticketService in provided file `TicketServiceImpl.java`
+- Implementation of ticketService in provided file `TicketServiceImpl.java`

-* Added test file with same file path style but with parent directory in test `testTicketServiceImpl.java`
+- Added test file with same file path style but with parent directory in test `testTicketServiceImpl.java`
->i.e. `uk/gov/dwp/uc/pairtest/testTicketServiceImpl.java`
+  > i.e. `uk/gov/dwp/uc/pairtest/testTicketServiceImpl.java`